binary-banter/binary-banter.github.io/content/redstone-simulator.md

 ## Array-Based Simulation

-Our first attempt at simulating redstone was an *array-based simulation*.
+Our first attempt at simulating redstone was an <emph>array-based</emph> simulation.
 We simulated the world the same way that Minecraft does, by storing the blocks in a 3D list that represents the world.
 However, because air blocks generate no blocks, and solid blocks generate two blocks (weak and strong), we actually need a 4D list, the last axis representing the list of blocks at a certain position,